Woodside Petroleum Limited

 1 day chart

 Buy Australian shares starting with WPL.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Oil, Gas & Consumable Fuels

 What does Woodside Petroleum Limited (WPL) do and how does it earn money?

 The short answer is oil and gas.
 The longer answer: Woodside Petroleum is an explorer, evaluator, developer, producer, marketer and seller of hydrocarbons throughout the Asia Pacific, Canada, Africa, and around the world.
 Meaning pipeline natural gas (PNG), liquefied natural gas (LNG), condensate, liquefied petroleum gas, and crude oil.

 Founded in 1954 and headquartered in Perth, Woodside currently has four gargantuan hydrocarbon producing projects:

 North West Shelf Project — Located in the north-west of Western Australia (WA), the project has been Australia’s biggest resource development project for 37 years.
 The project produces PNG and LNG from four assets: Karratha Gas Plant, North Rankin Complex, Goodwyn A Platform and the Angel Platform.
 Woodside’s stake is 16.67% shared with five other partners.

 Pluto LNG — The Pluto LNG project processes gas from the offshore Pluto and Xena gas fields in WA.
 The project is underpinned by a long-term sales agreement with Kansai Electric and Tokyo Gas who both hold a 5% stake.
 The project comprises five assets including Pluto LNG, Pluto-A Offshore Platform, Pluto Operations Centre, Pluto Train 2 and Pluto-NWS Interconnector.